CCS-Lab/project_model_based_fmri/README.md

 2) Extraction & time series generation for state values in the model (a.k.a latent process)
 3) Relate latent process with task-fMRI time series data

 **MB-MVPA** replaced GLM in the prevailing  massive univariate approach with MVPA regression models and has the following two major differences.
 First, MVPA regression models predict cognitive process directly from brain activations, so enabling acquisition of *reverse inference* model denoted by Poldrack (2006)[3].
-Second, the brain activation pattern correlated with the latent process is obtained by interpreting trained MVPA regression models.
+Second, instead of mapping statistical significance, the brain activation pattern correlated with the latent process is obtained by interpreting trained MVPA regression models.

 **MB-MVPA** supports Python 3.6 or above and relies on [NiLearn](https://github.com/nilearn/nilearn), [hBayesDM](https://github.com/CCS-Lab/hBayesDM/tree/develop/Python), [py-glmnet](https://github.com/civisanalytics/python-glmnet), and [tensorflow](https://www.tensorflow.org/api_docs/python/tf/keras?hl=ko)(tested on v2.4.0).